 The details of the data dissemination to users needs to be further discussed and agreed upon at a later date with regard to the final data products.
 In particular, it is planned that the final products will be released by EUMETSAT CM SAF if formal approval by appropriate bodies is given.
-The preliminary data products (i.e. 'Dataset 1') were provided by BC via ftp.
+Up to now, the data products, including the final datasets, were internally provided by BC to the consortium via ftp.

-3.1.6 Advanced Verification
+3.1.6 Advanced verification